View our posts

 • An appreciation of the key challenges affecting our planet and the impact of humanity upon them.

-Implementation – How do we teach Geography?
+Implementation – how do we teach Geography?

 Our curriculum is taught using ‘Big Questions’ which pupils answer as their powerful geographical knowledge develops through each unit.
 These challenging enquiry questions are underpinned by five core concepts ‘Big Ideas’.
 These are: Development, Climate, Human and Physical Interactions, Sustainability and Geomorphology.
 These core concepts are revisited and become increasingly complex and challenging as the curriculum progresses across the different key stages.